Traveling to Italy during Covid-19: What you need to know before you go - KION546

 What can visitors expect

 Non-essential travel between towns and regions is not allowed.
-This was a rule brought in for the holiday period, but has been extended, likely until January 31.
+This was a rule brought in for the holiday period, but has been extended until February 15, with the possibility of extending it in the next emergency decree.

 Italy’s state of emergency has delegated power to individual regions, so it depends where you are.
 But across the country, masks must be worn at all times in public, even outside.